 The LCA applies to the operations of aircraft operated by Virgin Australia (domestic and international) including Virgin Australia Regional Airlines and Virgin Samoa regardless of location.
-In the 2015/16 reporting year we have expanded our methodology to include code share flights relating to our airline partners e.g. Delta, Air New Zealand, Etihad and Singapore Airlines.
-Tigerair Australia will also be included in the methodology going forward.
-Offsetting will be offered to customers in the 2016/17 reporting year, with city pair emissions calculated using 2015/16 data, consistent with Virgin Australia's historical approach.
+In the 2015/16 reporting year we expanded our methodology to include code share flights relating to our airline partners e.g. Delta, Air New Zealand, Etihad and Singapore Airlines, which will commence in the 2017/18 reporting year.
+Tigerair Australia has been included in the methodology in the 2016/17 reporting year.
+Offsets are being offered to customers, which commenced in the 2017/18 reporting year with city pair emissions calculated using 2016/17 data, consistent with Virgin Australia's historical approach.